KIT-IAI/SDM_Plugin_crrem_pathway/README.md

 # CRREM Pathway
-The CRREM plugin is a small tool for displaying the CREEM path based on a 3D building model.
+The CRREM plugin is a small tool for displaying the CREEM pathway based on a 3D building model.
+A short English description for Carbon Risk Real Estate Monitor (CRREM):

+(CRREM (Carbon Risk Real Estate Monitor)](https://crrem.org/) provides science-based decarbonization pathways for the real estate sector.
+It helps investors and asset managers assess carbon emissions, identify transition risks, and align buildings and portfolios with the goals of the Paris Climate Agreement.”  ￼

 Currently, buildings in CityGML, gbXML, and IFC formats are supported.
 If the georeference can be interpreted correctly, the available data is automatically retrieved from the [NaiS database]().